patmangan98/Project1/README.md

     let gamerOver

+    let corrrectGuess

 ### Declare Constants used for viewing the game

-    CONST wordElement =  value of the input text bar, id of wordElement

-    CONST guessElement = value of the letter input into the guess bar, id guessElement

-    CONST wordSubmit = submit button for the word you want people to guess, id wordSubmit
+    CONST wordSubmit = submit button for picking a word at random id wordSubmit

     CONST letterSubmit = submit button for the letter you want to guess, id Letter Submit